charlesLoder/hebrew-transliteration/README.md

 ```
 **Note**: schemas are not endorsed by publishers.

-The available schemas are:

-- brillAcademic
-- brillSimple
-- sblAcademicSpirantization
-- sblSimple

 If you need a fully customized transliteration, it is best to use the [`Schema`](#schema) constructor:

 ```javascript